The New Corporate Recruitment Pool: Workers In Dead-End Jobs - Slashdot

 It is the state capitol, the former capitol of the CSA, and the focal point for much of the eastern theater of the civil war.
 Hardly an obscure city.

+As a Canadian...
+Richmond, VA is the only Richmond in the USA that impinges on my awareness at all.
+I would definitely need to be told if it were a different city from that one.

+If I was reading this story on a site that wasn't heavily American by demographics I'd assume Richmond, BC until I read something indicating otherwise... like the summary that says, "a New Jersey-based software company went hunting for a U.S. city".
+I mean... that's at least two dead giveaways, right?

-I am surprised it's young people (Score:3)
+I am surprised it's young people (Score:4, Insightful)

 > Network Capital Funding Corp. opened an office in Miami to scoop up an attractive subset of college graduates -- those who settled for tolerable jobs in exchange for living in a city they loved